 Forestry operations at Haldon Forest Park

-We will be working in the Spicers area of Haldon Forest Park during winter 2023.
-This page provides more information about the work we are doing and why.
+Haldon Forest is a working woodland producing sustainable timber.
+We are working in the Kiddens area of the forest during 2025.
+This page provides more information about the work we're doing.

 What is happening?

-Across this part of the forest where trees are growing densely, we will be thinning them.
-This means removing selected trees to use for sustainable wood products and leaving the remaining ones more space to grow to their potential.
-Thinning also allows more light to reach the forest floor, which improves the habitat for ground flora and the wildlife it supports.
+We are thinning the trees in the Kiddens Plantation area in the west of the forest.
+This means removing selected trees for timber products.
+This gives the remaining trees more space and light to grow to their full potential.
+Thinning also lets more light onto the forest floor, which improves the habitat for ground flora and the wildlife it supports.

 Can I still visit Haldon Forest Park?